Vina Morales: Career

+Acting career

 Morales made her film debut in Nakagapos na Puso, appearing alongside Sharon Cuneta.
-As a teenager, she took on roles in a number of youth-oriented comedy films, including Estudyante Blues and Teacher’s Enemy No. 1.
-By 1991, she had transitioned to leading roles, notably starring with Robin Padilla in Ang Utol Kong Hoodlum.
+As a teenager, she appeared in several youth-oriented comedy films, including Estudyante Blues and Teacher’s Enemy No. 1.
+By 1991, she had transitioned to leading roles, starring opposite Robin Padilla in Ang Utol Kong Hoodlum.
 In 1994, she headlined her first solo feature film, Anghel na Walang Langit.

-In 1996, Morales left Viva Films and entered into a non-exclusive agreement with APT Entertainment and OctoArts Films.
-During this period, she appeared in Lab en Kisses and 'Wag na 'Wag Kang Lalayo.
+In 1996, Morales left Viva Films and signed a non-exclusive agreement with APT Entertainment and OctoArts Films.
+During this period, she appeared in Lab n Kisses and 'Wag na 'Wag Kang Lalayo.
 She also portrayed the title role in The Sarah Balabagan Story.
 In 2000, Morales signed an exclusive contract with Millennium Cinema, where she starred in Eto Na Naman Ako and Sagot Kita Mula Ulo Hanggang Paa.
-During the early to mid-2000s, Morales focused more on her music career and performed in live concerts in the Philippines, including 2004's Mamahalin Ka Niya.
-She co-wrote the lyrics of a song titled "Paano Kaya Magtatagpo?", along with Filipino model, actor, and singer Piolo Pascual.
-The music was composed by Arnel de Pano.
-Morales and Pascual recorded the song as a duet.
-Other songs on the album include "Yakapin Mo Ako", "Pangako" and "Saan Darating ang Umaga".
-In 2003, she held a multi-city United States tour titled 'Vina Revealed' and 'Vina's Hot' and became the first Filipino to sing at the New York International Music Festival held at the Palms Hotel in Las Vegas.
-In 2006, she had her second tour in the United States.
-Morales represented the Philippines at the 2007 Ikon Asean singing contest and won the competition.

-Morales performed the song "Yakapin Mo Ako" while portraying singer Joey Albert in the drama anthology Maalaala Mo Kaya.
-In 2002, she co-hosted a series of Philippine shows with Martin Nievera in the United States and Canada.
 In 2007, she starred in ABS-CBN's soap opera Maria Flordeluna.
-In 2010, Morales was cast as Mercedes Cristi in another ABS-CBN soap opera Agua Bendita, starring Andi Eigenmann.
-In 2011, she had her first antagonist role in the ABS-CBN late night drama Nasaan Ka, Elisa?, a remake of the 2010 Telemundo telenovela ¿Dónde está Elisa? which is an adaptation of the original 2009 Chilean telenovela of the same name.
+In 2010, Morales was cast as Mercedes Cristi in the series Agua Bendita.
+The following year, she played her first antagonist role, Cecile Altamira, in Nasaan Ka, Elisa?, a remake of the Chilean telenovela ¿Dónde está Elisa?.
 She played the role of Cecile Altamira, sister of Mariano Altamira (Albert Martinez) and wife of Bruno de Silva (Eric Fructuoso).